mudroljub/js-template-engine/README.md

 ## Start

-Just open html files in modern browser (must support ES6).
+`npm install` then just open html files in browser.